FAQ – Gisted profiles & emergent history profiles

 - Characters seeming different between the team books and the solo books.

-- Reality rewrites, sudden changes in power sets and other comic book stuff.
+- Reality rewrites, sudden changes in power sets and other superhero comic book stuff.

-Without getting into full explanations (at least in this article), such fictional characters are more like a box.
-From a distance it might look like a single object, but if you examine it and open it you realize that it’s just a container with lots of things within.
+Such fictional characters are more like… a box.
+From a distance it might look like a single object.
+But if you examine it and open it you realize that it’s just a container with lots of things within.

 For instance, Catwoman.
 There isn’t really “a Catwoman character”.
-If you look up close and within there’s :
+It’s a box containing :

 - The DCnU version.